Permafrost/TundraTN/SERVICES.md

   on.
 Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+* `$status.system` is an optional system status string to be set on the given document.
+If not specified, the document's system status will not be changed.
+* `$status.system.previous` can be optionally specified to ensure the system status is only updated if it previously equalled this value at the time of update.
 * `$status.user` is an optional user status string to be set on the given document.
 If errors exist on the given Trading Networks document, and the specified user status is "DONE", then it is